vandrei1990/Python/README.md

 # Python

-Python scripts used for learning purposes
+Scripts used for learning purposes